Águilas de Tamaulipas

 Águilas de Tamaulipas was a former Mexican football team that played in the Segunda División Profesional.
 It was based in the city of Tamaulipas, Tamaulipas.

 History

-The club was founded in 2000 by Oscar Gutierrez who teach at that university bought the franchise from Club America that played in the Segunda División Profesional and moved the club to Tamaulipas.
+The club was founded in 2000 by professor Óscar Gutierrez, who bought the franchise from Club América that played in the Segunda División Profesional and moved it to Tamaulipas.

-The club won the 2000 Segunda División Profesional championship and was promoted to Primera A. In 2001 the club would change its name to Jaiba Brava de Tamaulipas and would reach the semifinales were the club fell to Atlético Cihuatlán.
+The club won the 2000 Segunda División Profesional championship and was promoted to Primera División A. In 2001 the club changed its name to Jaiba Brava de Tamaulipas and reached the semifinales where the club fell to Atlético Cihuatlán.